A Formal Comparison Between Chain of Thought and Latent Thought: Deferred Proofs for Section

 \paragraph{Third layer} This layer handles the delimiters.
 When the last input token is \(e\), the model copies the most recently written output symbol \(y_i\) from the immediately preceding position.
 When the last input token is \(e'\), the model copies the most recent configuration \(\rv_i\) from three positions earlier.
 We implement this mechanism using two attention heads:

 The first head is configured to retrieve the symbol from one position earlier, while the second head retrieves the configuration from three positions earlier.
-The following feed-forward map, conditioned on the one-hot flags indicating whether the input token is one of \(\{\vr_i,\, e,\, y_i,\, e'\}\), outputs \( \bigl(\, * ,\; \vz \bigr), \) where \(\vz \in \{0,1\}^{|\gV|}\) is defined casewise as
+The following feed-forward layer is defined to output the \(\vz \in \{0,1\}^{|\gV|}\) such that

 Here \(\boldsymbol{e}(\cdot)\) denotes one-hot encodings aligned with the corresponding slots of \(\gV\).